 What advice do you have for other women who want to start their own blog?

 Just do it!
-Don’t worry so much about making a mistake or doing it wrong that you talk yourself out of actually beginning.
-You will make mistakes and that’s okay, as long as you learn from them and keep going.
+Don’t worry about making a mistake or doing it wrong that you talk yourself out of actually beginning.
+You will make mistakes, and that’s okay as long as you learn from them and keep going.
 The most important thing you can do is to believe in yourself!

 On those “Don’t Feel Like It” days, what motivates you to keep going?